oxidizing/conformist/README.md

   C.validate Schema.user_schema input
 ```

-Try to delete/swap lines of list of fields, to change the constructor or the user type.
-The compiler forces you to keep these things in sync.
+Try to delete/swap some lines of the list of fields, to change the constructor or the user type.
+The compiler forces you to keep these three things in sync.

 Decoding doesn't validate the data, it just makes sure that the types are correct and translates strings to the correct static types.